rusticlion/Manastorm/manastorm_codebase_dump.md

         -- Set the justConjuredMana flag on the wizard if caster and caster.justConjuredMana ~= nil then caster.justConjuredMana = true
         end

+        -- Get relevant token count from slot for manaCost approximation local manaCost = 0
+        if caster and caster.spellSlots and results.currentSlot and caster.spellSlots[results.currentSlot] then
+            manaCost = #(caster.spellSlots[results.currentSlot].tokens or {})
+        end

         if type(tokenTypeParam) == "table" then